galaxyproject/iwc/workflows/transcriptomics/RNAseq_SR/README.md

   - If you have an unstranded library, stranded coverages are useless
   - If you have a reverse stranded library, use the label outside of the parenthesis: `positive (negative) strand coverage` is the positive strand coverage.
   - If you have a forward stranded library, use the label inside the parenthesis: `positive (negative) strand coverage` is the negative strand coverage.

+## Contribution

+@lldelisle wrote the workflow and the tests.

+@nagoue updated the tools, made it work in usegalaxy.org, fixed some best practices.